SomeWeekendReading/someweekendreading.github.io/_posts/2025-08-29-bad-doggies-redux.md

 ## The Weekend Conclusion

 I know dog training has progressed beyond the "swat 'em on the nose with a rolled-up newspaper" doctrine of my youth.
-Very few newspapers left, for one thing.
+There are very few newspapers are left, for one thing.
 But I kinda _do_ wanna swat these ignorant fascists on the nose with a rolled-up newspaper.
+(Ok, maybe gently, 'cause that's who I am.)

 I'd of course settle for a change of government, mass prosecutions, convictions, and imprisonments.
 That would be much better.